Bett-A-Fish/ef-json-query-testing/README.md

 This benchmark uses `ef_testing_index_large.bacpac`.
 And was ran three times: All columns indexed, some searched fields with indexes removed, and once with all search fields having indexes and some that were not searched having indexes removed.

-In this test I focused on basic data types, Int and Bool. `Fig 19` shows how including indexes on these columns types is negligable for required and optional fields.
+In this test I focused on basic data types, Int and Bool. `Fig 19` shows how including indexes on these columns types is negligible for required and optional fields.

 <details>
   <summary>Fig 19: Json Index Benchmarks - Box Plot</summary>